 Leapsome allows you to create a culture of continuous, learning-oriented feedback.
-These features integrates neatly with other modules of the Leapsome platform but can also be used stand-alone (here's an article on how to disable other modules).
+These features integrate neatly with other modules of the Leapsome platform but can also be used stand-alone (here's an article on how to disable other modules).

 - Feedback is not anonymous.
 We believe that a digital platform is a tool that should enable real-life conversations.
 To be able to follow up with your colleagues on feedback received, you need to know who they are.
-If your company really wants to facilitate anonymous feedback, we can enable this option for you - just send us an email.

 - Before you start using the feedback module, you should check out the Skills page.
 It contains a best-practice framework for structured feedback.
 In this space, you can add company values or other skills that you deem relevant for your employees (see detailed article).
 You can even add skills for specific teams / departments (learn more).
 We will use these dimensions to trigger more specific feedback during feedback sessions.

 - Just as you can give feedback to any colleague, you can also run self-reflections (see article), the results of which are only visible to you.